- As low as $300/Night

 - Document the condition of the property at check-out.
 We recommend taking a video during your final walk-through.

-- Did you have a excellent vacation?
-Most rental home management companies make it easy for vacationers to provide reviews.
-If your rental and/or host was terrific, they would love to hear it.
-If anything was out of order and they failed to fix it within reason, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your feedback.
+- Did you have a great stay?
+Many rental managers make it easy for vacationers to provide feedback.
+If your property and/or host was terrific, they will likely appreciate your kind words.
+If anything was defective and they failed to fix it reasonably, or if the vacation rental wasn't described correctly, you'll want to make a note as part of your review.